-Hello, fellas.
+Hello, Fellas.
 To prepare for IELTS Writing Task 1, you do not only need to practice writing based on data, but also diagrams describing how a process occurs.
 Here is the outline of the task.

-Like the other types of IELTS Writing Task 1, the first paragraph constitutes an introduction.
+Similar to the other types of IELTS Writing Task 1, the first paragraph constitutes an introduction.
 It comprises of the paraphrase of the questions and an overview.

 a.
 Paraphrase of the questions